+.
 Three important points are highlighted with regard to records.
 They should:

-- Be fit for the purpose they serve, helping interested parties to track and compare individual and groups progress over time where there are many small steps in developing pupil's knowledge and skills - Set individual and group targets for school improvement - Inform pupils and their parents of their academic and personal progress and be a basis for discussion with regard to progress - Arise from routine processes of teaching, learning and assessment and inform planning for future learning - Be manageable, concise and accurate - Track the social development of pupils in our care through work completed in RE, PHSE, Citizenship and Philosophy etc.
+- Be fit for the purpose they serve, helping interested parties to track and compare individual and groups progress over time where there are many small steps in developing pupils knowledge and skills - Inform pupils and their parents of their academic and personal progress and be a basis for discussion with regard to progress - Be manageable, concise and accurate objectives - annotation of lesson plans is vital.
+Level of detail may well vary between pupils.
+Teaching Assistants make notes when observing learning behaviours and, or difficulties a child may be experiencing.
+These are then shared with the class teacher and become part of the child's portfolio of evidence.